CloudHealth/cht_api_guide/perspectives_api.md

 ```

 ##Create Operation
-To build a perspective from scratch directly using the API use the POST action with the perspective schema
+To build a Perspective from scratch directly using the API use the POST action with the Perspective schema

 ###Create | Post Operation - cURL Command Format